TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

 2. **Lesson**
     * Build Your Own Blocks vs Functions
  	    * Ask students to recall how they built custom blocks in Snap!
  	    * *Function*: named sequence of statements that performs a computation.
 When you define a function, you specify the name and the sequence of statements.
 Later, you can “*call*” the function by name.
-We have already seen one example of a function call
-        * Explain that we have already gotten used to calling functions like `type()` and `print()`
+        * Explain that we have already gotten used to *calling* functions like `type()` and `print()`
     * Ask students how they would create a random number generator.
-        * Luckily someone has already done that: random library (essentially a bunch of code written by someone else) with many functions.
+        * Sounds hard!
+Luckily someone has already done that: the random library (essentially a bunch of code written by someone else) which has many associated functions.
         * How to get a random integer: randint(0, 10)
             * Identify the 0 and 10 in this example as *arguments*, or values passed into the function.
   		    * Ask students what the argument is when we use `print` or `type`